Espírito Santo: Culture

 Germans were among the first colonists to cultivate land away from the coastal zone, and were a strong influence.
 The first German settlement, Santa Isabel, was founded in 1844, and still stands.
 Like today's capixaba Italian community, they still hold on to many aspects of their ancestors' homeland's culture, as represented in festivals such as the Sommerfest in Domingos Martins.
 Domingos Martins also hosts a Colonization Museum, where one can find old photos, artifacts, and documents pertaining to that settlement movement.

 Espírito Santo is home to the biggest community of East Pomeranian speakers in the world.
 More than a century after arriving to Espírito Santo, East Pomeranian continues to be spoken and remains an important part of Espírito Santo's heritage for many people.
 To this day, they continue centuries-old customs within their communities.

+Between 1858 and 1862, a group of Dutch settlers from Zeeuws-Vlaanderen migrated to the state.
+In the area of Santa Leopoldina, their dialect of Dutch, which they call Ollans but is in fact a variety of Zeeuws-Vlaams influenced by Pomeranian, is still spoken by about 20 speakers.
+It is therefore severely endangered.

 The first African slaves in Espírito Santo arrived in Vitória in 1609, and years of slavery ensued.
 Espírito Santo, though, was still to play a significant part in the Brazilian abolitionist movement in the guise of its slave rebellion of 1848–1849, which required the intervention of imperial troops.
 Slavery began to lose its economic importance in Espírito Santo after that event.

 Pinning down the exact numbers of immigrants of several ethnic groups from Europe is difficult.
 Many of these groups came to Espírito Santo under a common Austrian–Hungarian passport, or in the case of the Tyroleans, under an Italian passport.
 Tyrolean settlers were both of German and Italian language and concentrated in the region of Santa Leopoldina and Santa Teresa.
 Romanians (especially from Transylvania and Bukovina) and Roma usually arrived under Austrian passports.
 Large groups of Romani people settled in Espírito Santo's countryside in the late 19th century.